 Many people are reporting issues with Ubuntu 16.10 and VMware Workstation 12.5.1, where Ubuntu is unable to boot because SMBus Piix4 controller error.
-How do you resolve this error and allow Ubuntu Yakkety Yak to boot?

 This brief tutorial shows you how to quickly resolve Ubuntu 16.10 (Yakkety Yak) and VMware Workstation Pro errors where Ubuntu failed to boot up properly.
 Currently, there’s no fix, only a workaround.